Directory of members

 I'm also the host of "The Teller and the Tale" (www.thetellerandthetale.com) a weekly half-hour radio programme featuring storytellers and their stories.
 If you'd like to be a guest, please contact me at firstname.lastname@example.org.

 In short, storytelling is my spiritual practice.
-I hope that we have the opportunity to share our stories together one day.
+I hope that one day I'll have the chance to get to know you and hear your story.